Linux Journal shuts down, because cheapskate Linux users don't spend money

 Linux users are cheap as hell.
 Sorry, but it is largely the truth.
 I am not just talking about traditional Linux desktop users either, but Android users too.
 This is why iOS is so profitable despite its paltry market share compared to Android. iPhone users will actually buy apps, while Android users would rather look at ads than part with a measly dollar.
 Sadly, many people only choose Linux because it is free -- not because they prefer it.

 And look, that's fine.
-There's nothing really wrong with being adverse to spending money.
+There's nothing really wrong with being averse to spending money.
 Quite frankly, not wasting money is a noble trait.
 However, like it or not, there is no such thing as a free lunch, and that includes open source software.
 Eventually, when developers can't pay their bills, that free software you love will disappear.

 ALSO READ: Get 'Linux All-In-One For Dummies, 6th Edition' ($30 value) FREE for a limited time